 Bluetooth is a computing and telecommunications industry specification that describes how devices can communicate with each other.
-Devices that use Bluetooth include computers, a computer keyboard and mouse, personal digital assistants, and smartphones.
+Bluetooth devices include computers, keyboards and mice, personal digital assistants, and smartphones.

 How is Bluetooth used?

-An example of how Bluetooth could be used is connecting a smartphone to a computer without any wires or special connectors.
+An example of how Bluetooth could be used is connecting a smartphone to a computer without wires or special connectors.
 The picture shows a USB (universal serial bus) Bluetooth adapter.
 This adapter could be plugged into the USB port to get Bluetooth access on a computer.

-Below are some other examples of how Bluetooth is used.
+Below are examples of how Bluetooth is used.

 - Bluetooth headphones - Headphones that connect to any Bluetooth device.

 - Bluetooth keyboard and Bluetooth mouse - Wireless keyboards and mice.

 - Bluetooth speaker - Speakers that connect to any Bluetooth audio device.

 - Bluetooth car - A car with Bluetooth can make hands-free calls in the car.

 - Bluetooth watch or Bluetooth health monitor - Bluetooth wrist devices that transmit data to other devices over Bluetooth.

-- Bluetooth lock - Door lock that allows you to remotely lock and unlock a door.
+- Bluetooth lock - Door lock that lets you remotely lock and unlock a door.

 What is the Bluetooth symbol?

 The Bluetooth symbol resembles two and a half triangles pointing to the right.
 The symbol is a bind-rune representing "H" and "B," the initials for Harald Bluetooth, a Denmark Viking king (c.
 958 - c.
-970) that helped unite Denmark and Norway.
-It is named after Harald Bluetooth because the Bluetooth technology was designed as a universal wireless technology for use by everyone.
+970) who helped unite Denmark and Norway.
+It is named after Harald Bluetooth because Bluetooth was designed as a universal wireless technology that would similarly unite devices.